Velocidex/Training/modules/capture_the_flag/analysis.md

 Prefetch timeline - see activity in prefetch

-## SQLiteHunting
+## SQLite Hunting

-We still dont know exactly what the winsupport user did?
+We still don't know exactly what the `winsupport` user did?

-SQLiteHunter parses many artifacts
+`SQLiteHunter` parses many artifacts
 - browser artifacts - History downloads etc. Reveal the watering hole.

 ## What else did the attacker do on the system?

 Lets find evidence of the attacker interacting with the system.

-- RecentDocs
+- `RecentDocs`
-- Lnk analysis
+- `Lnk analysis`

-This confirms the attacker opened the documents to view them and potentially exfiled them.
+This confirms the attacker opened the documents to view them and potentially ex-filtrated them.

 ## Look for new services T1543.003

-Windows.System.Services(Calculate_hashes=True, CertificateInfo=True)
+`Windows.System.Services`

 Closely inspect unsigned services.